yoyosource/tec1.0/README.md

 [![License: GPL v3+](https://img.shields.io/badge/License-GPL%20v3%2B-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) ![Tec Version: V3.9](https://img.shields.io/badge/Tec%20Version-V3.9--ALPHA-red) ![Tecc Version: V1.0](https://img.shields.io/badge/Tecc%20Version-V1.0-red)

 # tec
-'**tec**' is a new programming languge that is user friendly as you can just write your Code.
+'**tec**' is a new programming language that is user friendly as you can just write your Code.
 You do not have to mess with any **main** functions if you do not want to.
 If you want to start with tec you do not need to have any knowledge of any programming languages what so ever.
 To change to a new language you can use this as a ground basis to change to Java, Swift, Python, JavaScript, Go.
 If you have any knowledge in Java, Swift, Python, Go or JavaScript you should not have any trouble with writing programs in **tec** as soon as you know the basics.

 ## Getting started